 Well once that river accepts its fate, its like it calms itself by the command of an enormous junction chamber.
 The chamber instructs the river to follow another course.
 A course into a single century old brick laden tunnel.
 A sewer bored into the rock, that has little air for a man to sustain his own life, let alone the river.
 A river this deep in the earth releases no scream of a man.
 Its only companion is the draining of other large buried streams, that hold the same fate.

 Many of the environments presented on this site are hazardous, and were only entered on the basis of extensive training, experience and planning.
-Do not try to access these Conduits/ tunnels / storm sewers!
-It’s dangerous.
+Do not try to access these tunnels / storm sewers , they should not be trifled with.
 Getting caught within, or even trying to get in, probably could be considered a serious offense.
-Especially after the events of 9/11.
-These pages provides a complete virtual tour of the system that you can enjoy without risking your life or a criminal record.
+These pages provides a complete virtual tour & documentation of the system that you can enjoy without risking your life.
 An explorer already risked their life, so that you can explore virtually from home… so stay safe, and stay away!
 Consider this neither a disclaimer, nor a recommendation.